High School Student Resume Templates (+ Writing Tips)

 • List where you study and any training you completed.

-Action verbs for your high school student resume template
+Action verbs for your high school resume

 High School Student Resume Templates